 We encourage you to tap into the impulse that brought you to this page.
 That urge for relief is going to bring you to this moment again and again.
 It’s okay to listen to your instincts and invest time in your own needs.
 I am here to help.

 Become A More Balanced, Empowered You

-Please click “Contact Me” to schedule a free 30-45-minute phone consultation so we can find out if I can be of assistance to you.
-You can ask any questions you may have about anxiety treatment and my practice in Beverly Hills, CA.
+Please click “Contact” so we can find out if we can be of assistance to you.
+You can ask any questions you may have about anxiety treatment and our practice in Beverly Hills, CA.